ActivityWatch/activitywatch.github.io/subscribe.md

 No, and that's on purpose.
 We don't want a version of ActivityWatch that's deliberately worse unless you pay.
 Every feature ships to everyone.
 You're funding the project, not buying a tier.

 **Can I cancel anytime?**
-Yes — one click in the [customer portal](#).
+Yes.
+Self-service subscription management will be available when checkout opens.
 No emails to write, no retention traps.

 **Where does the money go?**
 Development, maintenance, and keeping ActivityWatch independent: no ads, no selling data, no pressure to get acquired.
 ActivityWatch is developed by [Superuser Labs](https://superuserlabs.org), a small company in Sweden.
 See the [full breakdown on our donate page](/donate/).